-2. What changes have you made that will ensure that you will be able to meet the SAP standards in the future?
-If you have not been taking classes at Grace University due to suspension, please articulate any pertinent information from that period that may influence our assessment for academic success at Grace in the future.
+2. have not been taking classes at Grace University due to suspension, please articulate any pertinent information from that period that may influence our assessment for academic success at Grace in the future.
 (For example, you could produce a transcript of success in classes from a community college or another institution during the last few months.)

 3. What actions will you be taking to improve your performance, and what specific classes do you expect to take so as to improve your GPA and raise it to an appropriate level?

-This last section must include an Academic Recovery Plan that indicates specific courses to be taken (or retaken) as well as minimum targets for GPA for the next semester so as to bring you into SAP standards.
-(It is strongly recommended that you make use of your program advisor, and gain their approval, to develop this plan.)
-Please note : Information provided will be evaluated by the Academic Office and the Financial Aid Office.
-Policies at work in the Financial Aid Office could disallow the continuation of aid, even if the Academic Office (through committee review) believes it is best to rescind the Suspension notification.
-Signature Date Signature Date (Advisor, when possible)
+This last section must include an Academic Recovery Plan the well as minimum targets for GPA for the next semester so as to

+that you make use of your program advisor, and gain their approval, to develop this plan.)

+Please note: Information provided will be evaluated by the Acad demic Office and the Financial Aid Office Policies at work

+believes it is best to rescind the Suspension notification. .,

+•

+Signature I Date

+(Student)

+C' 2.4

+Signature 1 Date

+(Advisor, when possible)

+Signature [Student]